sustrik/libdill/tutorial-protocol.md

 Iolists are libdill's alternative to POSIX iovecs.
 Where iovecs are arrays of buffers (so called scatter/gather arrays) iolists are linked lists of buffers.
 Very much like iovec, iolist has `iol_base` pointer pointing to the data and `iol_len` field containing the size of the data.
 Unlike iovec though it has `iol_next` field which points to the next buffer in the list. `iol_next` of the last item in the list is set to `NULL`.

 To send a quux message one has to compute the size of the message first.
 We can do so by iterating over the iolist and summing all the buffer sizes.
 If size is greater than 255, it's an error.
-And actually, we'll use numbers 255 for a special purposes later on (terminal handshake), so let's limit the message size to 254 bytes:
+And actually, we'll use number 255 for a special purposes later on (to do terminal handshake), so let's limit the message size to 254 bytes:

 ```c
 size_t sz = 0;